Return to Natural Resources Inventory and Wildlife Page

 Highest Ranked Habitats Map and Associated Data

 • Locate the Highest Ranked Habitat map for your town.
 This map helps to identify where on the landscape a particular patch of habitat has good biological diversity (particularly in terms of rare species), is connected to other similar patches in the landscape, and is not highly impacted by people.
-The highest ranked habitat in NH, highest ranked habitat in biological region, and supporting landscape are mapped in GIS.
-These data can be used to help identify potential areas for conservation.
+This data can be used to help identify potential areas for conservation.
 Looking at the natural resources beyond your boundary is critical to protecting those within it.
-For more information on this map, click here to go to the habitat condition page.
+For more information on this map, look at the Habitat Condition page.

-• Identify areas of highest ranked habitat in the state (pink) and highest ranked habitat in the region (green).
+• Identify areas of highest ranked habitat in the state (pink) and highest ranked habitat in the region (green) and supporting landscapes (orange).
 These areas should be referenced when developing the Conservation Plan, the next step after the NRI.

-• Using the Wildlife Habitats map, identify the habitats occurring within these pink and green areas.
+• Using the Wildlife Habitats map, identify the critical habitats occurring within these pink and green areas.

 • Review the map of prioritized habitats (see example and discussion above) and see if there are additional ranked areas that should be prioritized for wildlife conservation.
 These may coincide with the habitat priorities, expand habitat priority areas, or add additional priority areas.